Videomancer

 MIDI Synchronization

-A MIDI signal supplied to Videomancer automatically overrides the internal timecode.
+A MIDI Clock or MIDI Timecode signal supplied to Videomancer automatically overrides the internal Timecode.

 By default, Videomancer receives MIDI on all channels (Omni).
-To change the MIDI channel:
+Videomancer can also be configured to recognize only one of the 16 available MIDI channels, via SYSTEM > Midi Channel.

 BPM setting is determined by incoming MIDI Clock or MIDI Timecode (MTC).
 Videomancer adopts the current incoming MIDI BPM tempo, even when the MIDI source is stopped.
 Any manual changes to BPM are overridden by incoming MIDI on the next beat.